ArgonDesign/alogic/doc/ports.md

    the _accept_ signal.

-Important note: There is no requirement for the _ready_ signal to be low when the corresponding _valid_ signal is low.
-I.e.: A combinatorial dependence from _valid_ to _ready_ is permitted, but not necessary.
+Important note: There is no requirement for the _ready_ signal to be low when the corresponding _valid_ signal is low. i.e.: A combinatorial dependence from _valid_ to _ready_ is permitted, but not necessary.
 Similarly, the _valid_ signal is not required to be low whenever the corresponding _accept_ signal is low.

 ### Port access

-Expressions are able to access data from an input port using `.read()` method:
+Expressions are able to access data from an input port using the `.read()`
+method:

 ```
   in sync u4 p_in;